Crypto Trading & Cryptocurrency Taxes

 Given that the penalties for failing to accurately track, file, and pay taxes on cryptocurrency gains can be substantial, it’s vitally important that traders are equipped with up-to-date tax information.

 With that in mind, let’s take a closer look at what you need to know about how to report cryptocurrency on taxes.
-You can also reference our latest article we did with CryptoTrader.tax.
+You can also reference our other article about calculating crypto profit.

 Do You Have to Pay Taxes on Cryptocurrency?